-GreenSquare Group Ltd. is a charitable housing association, operating in the UK and employing approximately 600 employees.
-It forms the holding entity of a group which includes the following subsidiaries:
+GreenSquare Group Ltd forms the holding entity of a group which includes the following subsidiaries:

-GreenSquare develops affordable housing for rent, provides landlord and individual support and related services for people in Wiltshire, Gloucestershire and Oxfordshire.
-We own or manages circa.12,000 properties.
-We aim to promote the highest standards in how we run our business and, in our employment, and procurement practices.
-We support the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking.
+GreenSquare aims to promote the highest standards throughout our business and in all of our employment and procurement practices.
+We fully support the principles of the Modern Slavery Act 2015 and we are committed to ensuring that appropriate controls and oversight are in place to prevent the occurrence of modern slavery or human trafficking.

-We have an extensive supply chain of contractors, suppliers, and partners and procure goods and services predominantly within England.
-Some of our supplier’s subcontract work or rely on recruitment agencies to supply temporary or permanent staff.
+We have an extensive supply chain of contractors, suppliers, and partners (1,055 in total) and procure goods and services predominantly within England.
+Some of our suppliers subcontract work or rely on recruitment agencies to supply temporary or permanent staff.

 By the nature of their businesses, some of our suppliers are potentially at higher risk of exposure to modern slavery than others, for example, maintenance, repairs and construction companies, cleaning and grounds maintenance contractors, security firms and specialist managing agents who provide support and/or care.

 We require all our suppliers, delivery partners, organisations within our frameworks and other suppliers we engage with to ensure their goods, materials and labour-related supply chains fully comply with the Modern Slavery Act 2015 and comply with our Corporate Social Responsibility (CSR) statement.